 On-Playa bike repair

 Hammer And Cyclery has been operating a fully stocked (tools not parts) bike shop at Burning Man since 2010.
 If you have a problem you can't handle yourself, come find us.
-But keep in mind that the line is usually long and people often wait 2 hours or more to get to a mechanic.
+But keep in mind that the line is usually long and people often wait an hour or more to get to a mechanic.

 Over the years several bike shops have sprouted up around the Playa.
 All of these are generally open during the day, but you're pretty much on your own at night.